vishvAsa/AgamaH/AryaH/hinduism/branches/vaiShNavaH/shrI-sampradAyaH/venkaTanAthaH/rahasya-traya-sAraH/rAjagopAla-translation/ocr_source/1_arthAnushAsana-vibhAgaH/09_upAyavibhAgAdhikAraH.md

 That the two are different from each other is evident from the adhikaraṇa or section.
 "The Brahma Vidyas are different as their \*names and the like are different ".
 Brahma sūtras (III-3.56).
 That there is option to choose any of them) is also evident from the section : " There is option (to adopt any of then ) because the result or (final) fruit is the same".
 Brahnia sītras (III - 3.
 57).

-It may be seen that, as in upāsanās there are differences in mantras and the like (angas), there are, in Nyasa Vidya also, differences stated in the different branches of the vedas (Stīkhas) and in the different samhitas of the agamas.
+It may be seen that, as in upāsanās there are differences in mantras and the like (angas), there are, in Nyāsa Vidya also, differences stated in the different branches of the vedas (Stīkhas) and in the different samhitas of the agamas.
 Just as obeisance (namaskāra) is divided into three forms, verbal, mental and bodily, so prapatti, too, is said to be of different kinds owing to the excess of one or other of these differences.
 It has been stated by some that, just as obeisance becomes complete when all the three, verbal, mental and bodily are combined, prapatti, too, becomes complete when verbal and bodily actions are combined with mental states or jnana.
 This statement of theirs should be understood as meaning that mental prapatti is full and complete and that verbal and bodily activities are, as it were, the overflow of the mental prapatti (jnāna).
 (It should not be taken to mean that prapatti is incomplete when verbal and bodily actions are absent).
 We have already stated that all these are productive of the desired result or fruit in accordance with the competency of those who adopt them,

 NOTE:--- \* Commentators of Brahma sutras like Sudarsana Bhatta point out that this difference in names applies specially to nyasa, since it is a different word from 'contemplate', \*meditate', and 'adore' which are used in connec. tion with the other vidyas and which mean thc samo thing, whereas nyasa has a different meaning (altogether).